UlikBatik/cloud-computing-backend/readme.md

 - Third, type `npm ci` in your terminal and hit enter button.
 - Fourth, start xampp.
 - fifth, create database name `ulikbatik-dev`.
+- sixth, type `npx prisma generate` in your terminal and hit enter button.
-- sixth, type `npx prisma migrate dev` in your terminal and hit enter button.
+- seventh, type `npx prisma migrate dev` in your terminal and hit enter button.
-- seventh, type `npm run start-dev` in your terminal and hit enter button.
+- eighth, type `npm run start-dev` in your terminal and hit enter button.
 - Finally, the server will run on your http://localhost:8080

 # API Endpoints